MatthewReid854/reliability/docs/Competing risk models.rst

 .. image:: images/CR_fit_hist1.png

 In this second example, we will compare the mixture model to the competing risks model.
 The data is generated from a competing risks model so we expect the Weibull competing risks model to be more appropriate than the Mixture model.
 Through comparison of the AICc, BIC, or AD we can see which model is more appropriate.
 Since the AICc and BIC penalise the goodness of fit criterion based on the number of parameters and the mixture model has 5 parameters compared to the competing risk model's 4 parameters, we expect the competing risks model to have a lower (closer to zero) goodness of fit than the Mixture model, and this is what we observe in the results.
-Notice how the log-likelihood of the mixture model indicates a better fit (because the value is closer to zero), but this does not take into account the number of parameters in the model.
+Notice how the log-likelihood and AD statistics of the mixture model indicates a better fit (because the value is closer to zero), but this does not take into account the number of parameters in the model.

 .. code:: python